christophermaier/sqitch-for-emacs/readme.md

 ## `sqitch-plan-mode`

 This is a major mode for `sqitch.plan` files.
-From a given changeset line, it allows you to jump directly to the `deploy`, `verify`, and `revert` scripts for that changeset.
+With point on a changeset label (either at the beginning of a line or in a dependency list), it allows you to jump directly to the `deploy`, `verify`, and `revert` scripts for that changeset.

 Keybinding      | Description
 ----------------|---------------------
-<kbd>C-c d</kbd>| Jump to "deploy" script for changeset on current line
+<kbd>C-c d</kbd>| Jump to "deploy" script for changeset at point
-<kbd>C-c v</kbd>| Jump to "verify" script for changeset on current line
+<kbd>C-c v</kbd>| Jump to "verify" script for changeset at point
-<kbd>C-c r</kbd>| Jump to "revert" script for changeset on current line
+<kbd>C-c r</kbd>| Jump to "revert" script for changeset at point

+## TODO

+* Make changeset detection more robust; currently does not recognize tagged changesets as such.